chloe-jpeg/CART253/MOD-JAM/process/planning.md

 The experience:

 > The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
-If the tongue hits the fly it gets eaten.
+If the tongue hits the fly it gets eaten and you gain a bit of health.

 ## Breaking it down